 Sallie Ellis Davis House

-Sallie Ellis Davis is buried in Bone Cemetery (Row H, Lot 8 Grave 1) which began in the 1940's when it was determined that Milledgeville needed an African American cemetery.
+Sallie Ellis Davis is buried at Bone Cemetery (Row H, Lot 8, Grave 1), which was established in the 1940s after it was determined Milledgeville needed a cemetery to serve the African American community.

 Genie Andrews House